MicrosoftDocs/VBA-Docs/api/Publisher.Cell.BorderRight.md

 ## Example

-This example creates a checkerboard design using borders and a fill color with an existing table.
-This assumes the first shape on page two is a table and not another type of shape and that the table has an uneven number of columns.
+This example creates a checkerboard design by using borders and a fill color with an existing table.
+This assumes that the first shape on page two is a table and not another type of shape and that the table has an uneven number of columns.

 ```vb
 Sub FillCellsByRow()